 That is the case for me personally.
-I have a 0% interest rate, which means that I should get a higher return in the stock market (which gives on average a 7% return).
+I have a 0% interest rate on my student loans, which means that I should get a higher return in the stock market (which gives, on average, a 7% return).
 I am not going to pay off my student loans quickly.
-Instead, I invest the majority of the money by investing in stocks.
+Instead, I invest the majority of the money by investing in low-cost index funds.

-If your interest rate is high, you will probably want to pay off your debt quicker.
-With a high interest rate, it will just keep piling up.
+If your interest rate is high, you probably want to pay off your debt quicker.
+With a high-interest rate, it will just keep piling up.
 If there’s something we don’t want, is your debt to seem unmanageable – this can make your investing goals seem hard to reach.

 How Eager Are You To Get Rid Of Your Debt?

-Personally, I put 100% towards investing and 0% towards debt at this moment in time.
+Personally, I put 100% towards investing and 0% towards debt at this moment.
 I chose this option because the interest rate is so low.
-I feel zero pressure to pay off my student loans because I know my money will make me more money when I invest in the stock market.
+I feel zero pressure to pay off my student loans because I know my money will make me more money when investing in the stock market.

 This is again a personal decision.

-If you’re not bothered by the debt at all and you’re comfortable with having debt, that’s okay!
-As long as your debt and your spending won’t get out of hand, it will be fine.
+If you’re not bothered by the debt at all, and you’re comfortable with having debt, that’s okay!
+As long as your debt and spending won’t get out of hand, it will be fine.

-If you hate debt and you want it to be completely gone, paying off your debt quickly may be the way to go.
+If you hate debt and want it to be gone entirely, paying off your debt quickly may be the way to go.

 If having debt makes you stressed out, putting as much as you can towards your debt will make your life much lighter.

 By paying off your debt, you will get more energy to focus on improving other parts of your financial life.
-You can choose to start investing your first dollar, you can decide to start investing in Peer-to-Peer lending, or you can work towards other financial goals.
+You can choose to start investing your first dollar.
+You can decide to start investing in peer-to-peer lending or work towards different financial goals.

 Do You Have An Emergency Fund?